 Connect data to components and patterns#

-Once you have configured your data types, you will be ready for the final step of connecting your Contentful data to your components and compositions from within Uniform Canvas.
+Once you have configured your data types, you will be ready for the final step of connecting your Contentstack data to your components and compositions from within Uniform Canvas.

 With patterns, you define exactly how a component (or set of components) should be configured ahead of time, including the data bindings to external services.
-Once configured, composing with Contentful is as simple as selecting the pattern you need (such as a Contentful Hero),just like you would select a standard component.
-The difference is that this time, you can also select the Contentful resource that should supply the data and Uniform will handle the rest.
+Once configured, composing with Contentstack is as simple as selecting the pattern you need (such as a Hero),just like you would select a standard component.
+The difference is that this time, you can also select the Contentstack resource that should supply the data and Uniform will handle the rest.

 To learn more about how to use patterns, check out the pattern guide.

-The most granular approach for bringing your Contentful data into Uniform is to connect a resource to a component field directly.
-To do this, open the composition and component you want connect to Contentful data.
+The most granular approach for bringing your Contentstack data into Uniform is to connect a resource to a component field directly.
+To do this, open the composition and component you want connect to Contentstack data.

-Select a field within the component that you wish to connect Contentful data to.
+Select a field within the component that you wish to connect Contentstack data to.

 Click the ••• on the top left of the field you can open up the data resource mapping dialog.Fields that support data connections will have an icon by which you access data resources.

 From here, you will be guided through the process of setting a data resource for the composition, if none are available already.
-Setting up a data resource is simple, just provide a name.
+To set up the data resource just provide a name.
 Choose something that connects it to the resource is used in the composition (such as "Featured Article"), and select your data by using the data types you defined earlier.Selecting a data resource to connect to the composition.

 After you select your data resource, map the appropriate field from the data resource to the parameter on your component.
-For example, map the title field from your Contentful entry to the title field of your Uniform component.Mapping the field from Contentful to the parameter.
+For example, map the title field from your Contentstack entry to the title field of your Uniform component.Mapping the field from Contentstack to the parameter.